 Seavy Vineyard | St. Helena, California

 Situated in the hills of Napa Valley, Seavy is a family-run vineyard with small-scale production and sky-high standards.
-Groups can enjoy experiences that honor the practices and traditions of the "Old Napa Valley"—such as a tour of the Seavy property or a private tasting in Founder Bill Seavy's old redwood-paneled office, with six hand-selected wines from the Seavy Family Library.
+Groups can enjoy experiences that honor the practices and traditions of the "Old Napa Valley"—such as a tour of the historic Seavy property and cave, along with a private vertical tasting of five of their estate-produced wines.

 Written by Sarah Suydam, Staff Writer for Groups Today.